 January 17, 1991 - Operation Desert Storm begins.

-March 1991 - After the coalition expels Iraq from Kuwait, the U.S. encourages the Kurds to rebel.
+March 1991 - After the coalition expels Iraq from Kuwait, the United States encourages the Kurds to rebel.
 However, Iraq crushes the rebellion and one million Kurds flee to Turkey.

-April 18, 1991 - Under the terms of SCR 687, Iraq gives a detailed account of its weapons inventory.
+April 18, 1991 - Under the terms of UNSCR 687, Iraq gives a detailed account of its weapons inventory.
 It states that it has no biological weapons program.

 December 16, 1998 - Great Britain and the United States launch air strikes against Iraq.
-The attack, called Operation Desert Fox, is in response to Iraq’s refusal to cooperate with U.N. weapons inspectors.
+The attack, called Operation Desert Fox, is in response to Iraq’s refusal to cooperate with UN weapons inspections.

-September 16, 2002 - Facing the threat of U.S. air strikes, Iraq unconditionally agrees to the return of United Nations inspectors.
+September 16, 2002 - Facing the threat of US air strikes, Iraq unconditionally agrees to the return of UN inspectors.

-September 19, 2002 - Iraqi Foreign Minister Naji Sabri sends a letter to the U.N. from Saddam Hussein stating that Iraq has no chemical, nuclear or biological weapons.
+September 19, 2002 - Iraqi Foreign Minister Naji Sabri sends a letter to the UN from Hussein stating that Iraq has no chemical, nuclear or biological weapons.

-November 8, 2002 - The U.N.
-Security Council unanimously adopts Resolution 1441, outlining strict new weapons inspections and threatening “serious consequences” if Iraq fails to comply.
+November 8, 2002 - The UNSC unanimously adopts Resolution 1441, outlining strict new weapons inspections and threatening “serious consequences” if Iraq fails to comply.

-December 7, 2002 - Iraq submits a 12,000 page declaration of former weapons programs and civilian industries with military applications to the United Nations.
+December 7, 2002 - Iraq submits a 12,000-page declaration of former weapons programs and civilian industries with military applications to the UN.

-January 27, 2003 - Chief inspectors Mohammad ElBaradei and Hans Blix brief the U.N.
-Security Council on Iraqi compliance with inspections.
+January 27, 2003 - Chief inspectors Mohammad ElBaradei and Hans Blix brief the UNSC on Iraqi compliance with inspections.

-March 19, 2003 - President George W. Bush announces that U.S. and coalition forces have begun military action against Iraq.
-(This means that military action began the morning of March 20th in Iraq.)
+March 19, 2003 - Bush announces that US and coalition forces have begun military action against Iraq.
+(Military action began the morning of March 20 in Iraq.)

-March 20, 2003 - President Hussein speaks on Iraqi TV.
-He calls the U.S. led coalition attacks - "shameful crimes against Iraq and humanity.”
+March 20, 2003 - Hussein speaks on Iraqi TV.
+He calls the US-led coalition attacks “shameful crimes against Iraq and humanity.”

 April 9, 2003 - Coalition forces take Baghdad.

-May 1, 2003 - Speaking on the aircraft carrier USS Abraham Lincoln, President George W. Bush declares that “major combat operations” in the Iraq war are over, despite some continued fighting.
+May 1, 2003 - Speaking on the aircraft carrier USS Abraham Lincoln, Bush declares that “major combat operations” in the Iraq war are over, despite some continued fighting.

-May 22, 2003 - The United Nations Security Council approves Resolution 1483, lifting sanctions against Iraq and reaffirms the “sovereignty and territorial integrity of Iraq.”
-It also acknowledges the U.S. and Great Britain’s right to occupy Iraq.
-The resolution sets up a U.N. support system to work with the U.S. and Great Britain to facilitate the transition to a government elected by the people of Iraq.
+May 22, 2003 - The UNSC approves Resolution 1483, lifting sanctions and reaffirming the “sovereignty and territorial integrity of Iraq.”
+It also acknowledges the US and Great Britain’s right to occupy Iraq.
+The resolution sets up a UN support system to work with the United States and Great Britain to facilitate the transition to a government elected by the people of Iraq.

 November 21, 2003 - The oil-for-food program ends.
 The Coalition Provisional Authority takes responsibility for supplying humanitarian aid to the Iraqi people.

-June 1, 2004 - The Iraqi interim government takes over from the U.S.-backed Iraqi Governing Council (the IGC dissolves itself).
-The new interim government will be in charge of the country after sovereignty is handed over and until national elections for a transitional government are held by the end of January.
+June 1, 2004 - The Iraqi interim government takes over from the US-backed Iraqi Governing Council (the IGC dissolves itself).
+The new interim government will oversee the country after sovereignty is handed over and until national elections for a transitional government are held by the end of January.

-June 28, 2004 - The handover of sovereignty to the interim Iraqi government takes place at 10:26 am local time, two days before the June 30th deadline previously announced by the U.S.-led coalition.
+June 28, 2004 - The handover of sovereignty to the interim Iraqi government takes place at 10:26 a.m. local time, two days before the June 30 deadline previously announced by the US-led coalition.

-June 30, 2004 - The Coalition turns over legal control of Saddam Hussein and 11 other former top Iraqi officials to the interim Iraqi government.
-They remain, however, in the physical custody of the U.S. for security reasons.
+June 30, 2004 - The coalition turns over legal control of Hussein and 11 other former top Iraqi officials to the interim Iraqi government.
+They remain, however, in the physical custody of the United States for security reasons.

 January 30, 2005 - Millions of Iraqis cast ballots in the nation’s first free election in half a century.
 Iraqi expatriates in Australia, the United States, Great Britain, Canada, Denmark, France, Germany, Iran, Jordan, the Netherlands, Sweden, Syria, Turkey and the United Arab Emirates also participate.

-May 3, 2005 - Ibrahim al-Jaafari is sworn in as Iraq’s interim Prime Minister.
-He steps down in May 2006.
+May 3, 2005 - Ibrahim al-Jaafari is sworn in as Iraq’s interim prime minister.